effector/effector/website/client/blog/2020-10-22-Effector-beginner-guide.md

 Let's try to get to this thesis step by step:

 1) Are the applications whole by nature?
+Yes

 2) Can applications be divided according to a certain feature?
 Yes